jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

 If the sum of the levy deductions from a person's earnings as an employee on account of the earner levy payable by the person exceeds the amount of the earner levy payable on the specified maximum of the levy, the Corporation or its agent must refund the excess to the employee.

 ### 19
-If a person with earnings as an employee is not required to furnish a return of income or an income statement under the Tax Administration Act 1994, and does not in fact do so,—
+If a person with earnings as an employee is a qualifying individual to whom Part 3, subpart 3B of the Tax Administration Act 1994 applies for the corresponding income year,—
 (a) the amount of the earner levy payable under clause 16 is to be treated as equal to the total of the deductions required to be made (if any) from those earnings by the person's employer or by a PAYE intermediary under section 221; and
 (b) the person need not deliver a statement of earnings as an employee under clause 16.